MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OrganizationConfig.md

 The EndUserMailNotificationForDelayedDelicensingEnabled parameter enables or disables periodic email warnings to affected users that have pending Exchange Online license removal requests on their mailboxes.
 Valid values are:

-- $true: Affected users receive periodic email notifications about losing access to their mailbox starting after ~18 days from when the Exchange Online license was removed from their mailbox.
+- $true: Affected users receive periodic email notifications about losing access to their mailbox starting ~18 days after the Exchange Online license was removed.
 - $false: Affected users don't receive periodic email notifications about losing access to their mailbox.
 This is the default value.

 The value of this parameter is meaningful on when the value of the DelayedDelicensingEnabled parameter is $true.